-Established in 2009, the Distinguished Postdoc Mentor Award is awarded on an annual basis to faculty members who excel in the mentoring of postdoctoral scholars.
+The Distinguished Postdoc Mentor Award is awarded on an annual basis to faculty members who excel in the mentoring of postdoctoral scholars.
 A good mentor not only teaches their mentees but also serves as an advocate, advisor and positive role model during the period of direct training and most often, in the following years.

 A nominee must be a faculty member of the University at Buffalo.
 Awardees are not eligible to receive the Distinguished Postdoc Mentor Award in consecutive years.
-The following attributes will be considered in the selection of award recipients:

 The recipient of the award will be chosen by the Distinguished Postdoc Mentor Award Selection Committee, which will consist of faculty and postdocs.

 |2021||R. Lorraine Collins||Community Health and Health Behavior|